rsweenie/d8-platform/docs/_posts/2020-01-21-DUPLICATING_MODIFYING_VIEW_DISPLAYS.md

 24. click "Save" in the Panelizer menu
 24. view the block on the page

-*Note: there are additional steps in the video tutorial to filter views with multiple tags and adding new blocks to the same Content Page.
+*Note: there are additional steps in the video tutorial to filter views with multiple tags and to add new blocks to the same Content Page.
 Watch the video to see these additional options.*